Gotthard Heinrici: Retreat from the Oder

 Army Group Vistula consisted of two armies: the 3rd Panzer Army led by General Hasso von Manteuffel and the 9th Army led by General Theodor Busse.
 Heinrici was tasked with preventing a Soviet attack across the Oder River amid shortages of manpower and material.
 Only the terrain itself favoured Heinrici; he dug the 9th Army into three defensive lines atop Seelow Heights, overlooking the sandy, swampy banks of the Oder.
 Manteuffel's 3rd Panzer Army, which had fewer panzers than the 9th, was similarly positioned in the north to delay a possible flanking strike by Marshal Konstantin Rokossovsky's 2nd Byelorussian Front.

-On 16 April the Battle of the Oder-Neisse began.
+On 16 April, the Battle of the Oder-Neisse began.
 The Soviets attacked with about 1,500,000 men for what they called the "Berlin Offensive Operation".
 During the Battle of Berlin, Heinrici withdrew his troops westward and made no attempt to defend the city.
-By late April, Heinrici ordered the retreat of his army group across the Oder River.
-Hitler only became aware of the retreat of Army Group Vistula around 21 April, after a puzzling request by Heinrici, who sought permission to move his headquarters to a new site, which was further west than Berlin.
+By late April, Heinrici ordered the retreat of his army group away from the Oder River.
+Hitler only became aware of the retreat of Army Group Vistula around 21 April, after a puzzling request by Heinrici, who sought permission to move his headquarters to a new site, which was farther west than Berlin.

 Dismissal

-On 28 April Field Marshal Wilhelm Keitel, commander-in-chief of the Wehrmacht, was riding along the roads north of Berlin when he noticed that troops of the 7th Panzer Division and of the 25th Panzergrenadier Division were marching north, away from Berlin.
-These troops were part of General Hasso von Manteuffel's 3rd Panzer Army.
+On 28 April, Field Marshal Wilhelm Keitel, Chief of the German Armed Forces High Command, was riding along the roads north of Berlin when he noticed that troops of the 7th Panzer Division and of the 25th Panzergrenadier Division were marching north, away from Berlin.
+These troops were part of von Manteuffel's 3rd Panzer Army.
 As one of the two armies which made up Heinrici's Army Group Vistula, it was supposed to be on its way to Berlin.
 Instead, Heinrici was moving it northward in an attempt to halt the Soviet breakthrough at Neubrandenburg, contrary to orders of Keitel and his deputy, General Alfred Jodl.
 Keitel located Heinrici on a road near Neubrandenburg, accompanied by Manteuffel.
 The encounter resulted in a heated confrontation that led to Heinrici's dismissal by 29 April for disobeying orders.

 Heinrici was replaced by General Kurt Student.
 General Kurt von Tippelskirch was named as Heinrici's interim replacement until Student could arrive and assume control of Army Group Vistula.
 Student was captured by the British before he could take command.
 The rapidly deteriorating situation that the Germans faced meant that Army Group Vistula's coordination of the armies under its nominal command during the last few days of the war was of little significance.

 Heinrici was dismissed by Keitel for refusing to save Hitler.
-He was summoned to Berlin and would have complied had Captain Hellmuth Lang not persuaded him to "drive as slowly as you can" to Plön instead, informing him that he would be murdered in Berlin like Rommel (who had been Heinrici's adjutant, and later Lang's commander).
-Heinrici then gave himself up to British forces on 28 May.
+He was summoned to Berlin and would have complied had Captain Hellmuth Lang not persuaded him to "drive as slowly as you can" to Plön instead, informing him that he would be murdered in Berlin like Rommel (who had once been Heinrici's adjutant, and later Lang's commander).
+Heinrici then gave himself up to British forces at Plön on 28 May.